NilsLevillain/NoWasteAllocationTool/memory-bank/progress.md

         - Improve chart readability and overall UI aesthetics with adjustments to data label colors, chart size, and global font size.
     - Resolved associated JavaScript errors during development, ensuring stable frontend operation.
 - **Enhanced Detailed Allocation Table (June 2025)**:
-    - Updated `frontend/index.html` and `frontend/app.js` to include new columns ('Axe', 'SubAxe', 'Metier', 'SKU', 'Description', 'FlagExcess6months', 'FlagExcess12months') in the detailed allocation table and reordered them as requested.
+    - Updated `frontend/index.html` and `frontend/app.js` to include new columns ('Axe', 'SubAxe', 'Metier', 'SKU', 'Description', 'FlagExcess6months', and 'FlagExcess12months') in the detailed allocation table and reordered them as requested.
     - Modified `backend/utils.py` (`load_products_df`, `load_inventory_df`) and `main.py` (`/api/allocation_data`) to load, process, and serve the data for these new columns.
 - **UI Consistency and Dynamic Remaining Quantity (June 2025)**:
     - Ensured consistent use of `plant_description` for plant-related display and filtering in `main.py` and `frontend/app.js`.